All systems operationalโ€ขIP pool status

 Should I use my ISP's DNS servers?

-No. ISP DNS servers can track your browsing history and may be slower.
-Use privacy-focused DNS like Cloudflare (1.1.1.1) or Google (8.8.8.8), or better yet, use a VPN/proxy with built-in DNS.
+For privacy, no. ISP DNS servers can track your browsing history, inject ads, and may be slower.
+Use privacy-focused DNS like Cloudflare (1.1.1.1), Google (8.8.8.8), or Quad9 (9.9.9.9).
+Better yet, use a VPN/proxy with built-in DNS protection.

 What is DNS over HTTPS (DoH)?